Former Gopher student-athlete Hesser will take over for her mentor.

 Bingle is the first person to hold the title of women's director of track and field and cross country at the University of Minnesota.

 "This is truly an exciting day for our track and field and cross country programs," Bingle said.
 "What's great for the program is that for years to come there will be stability in the coaching staff.
-What we have going right now is working.
-And any time you can have a great staff stay together, the sky is the limit."
+What we have going right now is working."

-Entering his 11th season overall at Minnesota, Bingle spent his first four years with the Gophers serving under Wilson.
+Entering his 11th season overall at Minnesota in 2013-14, Bingle spent his first four years with the Gophers serving under Wilson.
 His influence as the program's recruiting coordinator and his ability to attract some of the nation's top talent has been the primary reason for Minnesota's success both in the Big Ten and on the national scene.